isaacs/node-lru-cache/README.md

     Deprecated alias: `length`

-* `dispose` Function that is called on items when they are dropped from the cache.
+* `dispose` Function that is called on items when they are dropped from the cache, as `this.dispose(value, key, reason)`.

     This can be handy if you want to close file descriptors or do other cleanup tasks when items are no longer stored in the cache.

-    It is called *after* the item has been fully removed from the cache, so if you want to put it right back in, that is safe to do.
+    **NOTE**: It is called *before* the item has been fully removed from the cache, so if you want to put it right back in, you need to wait until the next tick.
+If you try to add it back in during the `dispose()` function call, it will break things in subtle and weird ways.

     Unlike several other options, this may _not_ be overridden by passing an option to `set()`, for performance reasons.
 If disposal functions may vary between cache entries, then the entire list must be scanned on every cache swap, even if no disposal function is in use.

+    The `reason` will be one of the following strings, corresponding to the reason for the item's deletion:

+    * `evict` Item was evicted to make space for a new addition
+    * `set` Item was overwritten by a new value
+    * `delete` Item was removed by explicit `cache.delete(key)` or by calling `cache.clear()`, which deletes everything.

     Optional, must be a function.